zeebe-io/enhancements/ZEP008-hot-backup.md

 # Summary
 [summary]: #summary

 This document describes a proposal for taking backup of Zeebe cluster without downtime.
+We describe how the backup process will be implemented internally.
+The document focuses on the algorithm for the backup process.
+The target audience for this document are Zeebe developers.

 In Guide-level explanation we describe:
 1. API: How a user can take and manage backups.
 It doesn't explain a concrete api, but only an overview of how the api could look like.
-This section is targeted to both users and developers.
 2. Overview of backup process in Zeebe.
 This explains how it works internally.
-This section is targeted to Zeebe developers.

 In reference-level explanation we describe the backup process in detail.
 Here we explain, how failure scenarios and edge cases are handled.